Brand: Brand extension and brand dilution

 Brand extension is the system of employing a current brand name to enter a different product class.
 Having a strong brand equity allows for brand extension; for example, many fashion and designer companies extended brands into fragrances, shoes and accessories, home textile, home decor, luggage, (sun-) glasses, furniture, hotels, etc. Nevertheless, brand extension has its disadvantages.
 There is a risk that too many uses for one brand name can oversaturate the market resulting in a blurred and weak brand for consumers.
 Examples of brand extension can be seen through Kimberly-Clark and Honda.
 Kimberly-Clark is a corporation that produces personal and health care products being able to extend the Huggies brand name across a full line of toiletries for toddlers and babies.
 The success of this brand extension strategy is apparent in the $500 million in annual sales generated globally.
 Similarly, Honda using their reputable name for automobiles has spread to other products such as motorcycles, power equipment, engines, robots, aircraft, and bikes.
 Mars extended its brand to ice cream, Caterpillar to shoes and watches, Michelin to a restaurant guide, Adidas and Puma to personal hygiene.
 Dunlop extended its brand from tires to other rubber products such as shoes, golf balls, tennis racquets, and adhesives.
 Frequently, the product is no different from what else is on the market, except a brand name marking.
 Brand is product identity.

 There is a difference between brand extension and line extension.
 A line extension is when a current brand name is used to enter a new market segment in the existing product class, with new varieties or flavors or sizes.
 When Coca-Cola launched Diet Coke and Cherry Coke, they stayed within the originating product category: non-alcoholic carbonated beverages.
 Procter & Gamble did likewise extending its strong lines (such as Fairy Soap) into neighboring products (Fairy Liquid and Fairy Automatic) within the same category, dish washing detergents.

 The risk of over-extension is brand dilution where the brand loses its brand associations with a market segment, product area, or quality, price or cachet.

-Co-branding

-Co-branding is a variation of brand extension.
-It is where a single product is created from the combining of two brand names of two manufacturers.
-Co-branding has its advantages as it lets firms enter new product classes and exploit a recognized brand name in that product class.
-An example of a co-branding success is Whitaker's working with Lewis Road Creamery to create a co-branded beverage called Lewis Road Creamery and Whittaker's Chocolate Milk.
-This product was a huge success in the New Zealand market with it going viral.
+Brand collaborations

+Brand collaborations refer to the participation of multiple firms in a branding initiative.
+Brand collaborations are short-lived or ephemeral "partnerships between brands in which their images, legacies and values intertwine."p.
+13 One of the most well-known is co-branding, a strategy in which two firms combine their brands into a single product.

+Most recently, some brands have engaged in unconventional brand collaborations, partnering with other brands or designers with a significantly different design, esthetic, positioning or set of values.
+For example, in 2017, Louis Vuitton partnered with the skateboarding brand Supreme.